AmpliconSuite/AmpliconRepository/README.md

 - Open the application on a web browser (recommend using a private/incognito window for faster development):
 > https://localhost:8000

-# Local deployment - Docker option <a name="dev-docker"></a>
+# Option B - Local deployment with Docker: <a name="dev-docker"></a>

-Set up your development environment using Docker and docker-compose as an alternative to python or conda-based package management and installation.
+These steps guide users on how to set up their development environment using Docker and `docker compose` as an alternative to python or conda-based package management and installation. **This is the simplest way to locally deploy the server for new users.**

-To use containers for development you need to install [docker>=20.10](https://docs.docker.com/engine/install/) on your machine.
+**Important:** You first need to install [docker>=20.10](https://docs.docker.com/engine/install/) on your machine.

-To test the installation please do:
+To test the installation of Docker please do:

 ```bash
 # check version: e.g. Docker version 20.10.8, build 3967b7d